AI Image Recognition: applications and benefits

 Fraudsters can also take the route of identity theft, where they may use a fake identification document and pretend to be someone else.
 Buying prescription drugs or obtaining credit on the basis of a stolen ID, for example, can be swiftly detected and prevented with image recognition-powered ID verification checks including biometric scans.

-Another application is seen in insurance fraud detection where the validity of insurance claims can be determined by conducting thorough image analysis.
+Another application is seen in insurance fraud detection where the validity of insurance claims can be determined by conducting thorough image and video analysis.
 Human agents can often miss crucial details when going through visual data collected from the scene of a crime or accident.
 With AI image recognition, the machine can analyze multiple images to ascertain the cause of the accident, the level of loss or damage incurred, or even the authenticity of the image itself, all based on contextual clues or metadata picked up from the images.

 Visual search